 Bonuses are awarded based on our overall performance and individual performance of each executive officer.
 We typically pay annual cash bonuses; however, bonuses may be awarded in other forms, such as stock awards, in lieu of cash payments.
 Bonus amounts awarded may vary from year to year and are typically paid, or awarded, at the end of the period for which performance is being rewarded.
-Annual bonuses for executive officers are awarded by the Compensation Committee.
-The Compensation Committee seeks to ensure that bonuses are established at levels considered appropriate in light of responsibilities and duties of our executive officers as well as at levels competitive to amounts paid to executive officers of other real estate investment trusts.
-In determining an individual executive's annual bonus, the Compensation Committee also considers other factors, which may include the executive's past performance and contributions to our success.
-None of our executive officers have a contractual right to receive a fixed actual or target bonus for any given year.
-However, Ms. Simpson's employment agreement provides for an annual target bonus equal to 100% of her base salary awarded at the sole discretion of the Board of Directors.
+Annual bonuses for executive officers are awarded by the Compensation Committee after considering the Chief Executive Officer's recommendations.